AndrewMcg2309/SpaceBattle/README.md

 #### Camera
 - Random movement to show chaos
 #### Behaviours
-- Patricle systems firing left and right wih movements from the enemy fighters
+- Particle systems firing left and right with movements from the enemy fighters
 #### Display
 - Chaos
 - Explosions, missiles firing and ships flying